Last Updated on February 5, 2021 by Jim Ferri

 By Jim Ferri

-Here are five interesting things to do in the Spanish capital.
+Here are a unique Madrid experience, here are five interesting things to do in the Spanish capital.

 Tapas are small hors d’oeuvres-type food you find in many Spanish bars and they’re quite varied and delicious.
 It was right outside the Plaza Mayor where we stumbled upon the Mercado San Miguel, a great Beaux-Arts building inside which were dozens of tapas bars, pastry shops and paella shops.
 The crowd was a good mix of tourists and locals, which was great.